obsidianmd/obsidian-help/en/Licenses and payment/Refund policy.md

 ## FAQ

-> [!question]- Q1.
-What happens if I refund my service?
+**What happens if I refund my service?**
-> If you are refunding an Obsidian Sync or Obsidian Publish subscription, any remote vaults or publish sites are deleted, and can not be retrieved even if you subscribe again.
+If you are refunding an Obsidian Sync or Obsidian Publish subscription, any remote vaults or publish sites are deleted, and can not be retrieved even if you subscribe again.

->
-> >[!info] Please note that this does not happen if your [[Sync limitations#How long do you keep my data after my subscription expires?|subscription expires]].
+>[!info] Please note that this does not happen if your [[Sync limitations#How long do you keep my data after my subscription expires?|subscription expires]].

->
-> If you are refunding an Obsidian Commercial license, the associated license key will be deactivated.
+If you are refunding an Obsidian Commercial license, the associated license key will be deactivated.
->